joanvila/aioredlock/README.rst

 From that moment, the lock is valid until the ``unlock`` function is called or when the 10 seconds timeout is reached.

+To extend lock lifetime for more 10 seconds call ``extend`` function.

 In order to clear all the connections with Redis, the lock_manager ``destroy`` method can be called.

 To-do